View and manage devices

 Tip: Use the Clear link in the upper right corner of the filter panel, to remove all of your device filters.

-When you hover over a specific device, the following options are displayed
+When you hover over a specific device in Card view or select it in List view, the following options are displayed

 If the device is in the Reserved and In Use By Me state, the interaction with the device in the remote session will be limited and most options in the control panel will not be available.
 However, this option is useful for when you want to remotely connect to a device while an unattended test (such as an Appium test) is running.
 If the device is Reserved for or In use by others, or if you do not have the adequate license capacity, this button will be disabled.

-When you are finished working with the device, click the Close button in the top right-hand corner of the remote window to close the session and delete the device reservation.
+When you are finished working with the device, click END SESSION in the top right-hand corner of the remote window to close the session and delete the device reservation.

 For information about exploratory testing and interacting with the device, see Device control panel.